 The behaviour of Emperor Hadrian was a subject of controversy during his lifetime and after his death; the imposing mausoleum he built on the right bank of the river was at risk of not being completed because of the opposition of the Senate, but Emperor Antoninus Pius, his successor, insisted on its completion and wanted to be buried there, thus turning the building into the funerary monuments of the emperors (Caracalla was the last emperor whose ashes were placed inside the mausoleum).

-The structure of the building was made up of opus caementicium (see a page dealing with Construction Techniques in Ancient Rome) and it was faced with travertine and tufa.
+The structure of the building was made up of opus caementicium (see a page dealing with Construction Techniques in Ancient Rome) and it was faced with travertine and tufo.
 It had an elaborate marble decoration and many statues were placed on the balustrade of the roof.
-The top of the building was accessed through an internal circular ramp which allowed the passage of carriages.
-The mausoleum was perhaps sketched by the emperor himself and it was built by the architect Demetrianus.
+It stood almost opposite Mausoleo di Augusto on the other side of the river.

-On a day of winter 590 St. Gregory the Great was leading Litania Septiformis, seven processions which started from different churches; they all went towards S. Maria Maggiore and from there to S. Pietro; the objective of the procession was to pray for the cessation of a plague; when the pope was about to cross the bridge in front of the mausoleum he saw Saint Michael the Archangel on top of the building in the act of sheathing his sword: this was interpreted as a sign of the end of the pestilence, which actually ended soon afterwards; the miraculous event changed the name of the mausoleum and of the bridge.
+In winter 590 Pope St. Gregory the Great made arrangements for Litania Septiformis, seven processions which started from different churches; they all gathered at S. Maria Maggiore and from there they proceeded towards S. Pietro; the objective of Litania Septiformis which was headed by the Pope was to pray for the cessation of a plague.
+When St. Gregory was about to cross the bridge he saw St. Michael the Archangel at the top of the mausoleum in the act of sheathing his sword: this was interpreted as a sign of the end of the pestilence, which actually ended soon afterwards; the apparition changed the name of the mausoleum and of the bridge.

 The popes regained control over Castel Sant'Angelo after their return from Avignon and Pope Boniface IX cleared the central tower from the rubble it was surrounded by and fortified the square base; he also built a new internal ramp which was more easily defensible, owing to its traps.
 Pope Nicholas V built small towers on the walls along the river.